-B. The single reason why an investigation of this alleged incident, and resulting disciplinary action, if any were deemed necessary, were not undertaken is because, as the Peers-MacCrate Inquiry has amply demonstrated, senior officers in the Americal Division were successful in suppressing information that would have indicated that some type of misconduct had taken place at

-My Lai (4).
-Of course, as was further revealed by this report, in spite of numerous official regulations pertaining to the timely reporting and investigation of civilian combat casualties and alleged war atrocities, unofficial Army policy in the Republic of South Vietnam, as carried out by senior Army officers, sanctioned the suppression of information concerning this type of activity.
+B. The single reason why no investigation of this alleged incident, and resulting disciplinary action, if any were deemed necessary, were not undertaken in Vietnam over two years ago is that, as the Peers-McCrane Inquiry has amply demonstrated, senior officers in the Americal Division were successful in suppressing information that would have indicated that some type of misconduct had taken place at My Lai (4).
+Of course, as was further revealed by this report, in spite of numerous official regulations pertaining to the timely reporting and investigation of civilian combat casualties and alleged war atrocities, unofficial Army policy in the Republic of South Vietnam, as carried out by senior officers of the Army, sanctioned the suppression of information concerning this type of activity.
 Had it not been for this suppression, the accused's case would have been disposed of within the Americal Division in the Republic of South Vietnam.

-By suppressing this information until such time as the accused was reassigned to the Continental United States, the Army has deprived the accused of the opportunity to have his case disposed of by individuals ~~who were familiar with the circumstances surrounding the alleged misconduct.~~ While an accused does not have this right initially in a judicial proceeding, the Government does not have the right to deprive him of such an opportunity, i.e., if fortuitous circumstances should provide an accused with a forum aware of the ~~nature of the circumstances surrounding an alleged incident of misconduct,~~ ^{peculiar} ~~area in question~~, the Government has no right to force him to accept an involuntary change of venue.
+By suppressing this information until such time as the accused was reassigned to the Continental United States, the Army has deprived the accused of the opportunity to have his case disposed of by individuals who were familiar with the peculiarities of the area in question.
+While an accused does not have this right initially in a judicial proceeding, the Government does not have the right to deprive him of such an opportunity, i.e., if fortuitous circumstances should provide an accused with a forum aware of the peculiar nature of the area in question, the Government has no right to force him to accept an involuntary change of venue.

-Because of the lengthy period of delay since the commission of the alleged offenses, it is impossible to obtain a jury at any place which could give the accused the fair ~~xxxx~~ trial that he would have received had the trial been held in the Republic of South Vietnam within a reasonable time after the alleged incident at My Lai (4).
-However, a jury composed of individuals who are now assigned to that area could come much closer to affording the accused the fair and impartial trial, guaranteed to him by the Constitution of the United States, since Court members from the Americal Division would be familiar with the My Lai (4) area and could better understand the mental and psychological pressures which ~~xxxx~~ soldiers in combat in that area face.
+Because of the lengthy period of delay since the commission of the alleged offenses, it is impossible to obtain a jury at any place which could give the accused the fair trial that he would have received had the trial been held in the Republic of South Vietnam within a reasonable time after the alleged incident at My Lai (4).
+However, a jury composed of individuals who are now assigned to that area could come much closer to affording the accused the fair and impartial trial guaranteed to him by the Constitution of the United States, since Court members from the Americal Division would be familiar with the My Lai (4) area and could better understand the mental and psychological stress which soldiers in that area face in combat.

 C. The defense fully realizes that normally the question of change of venue is one which is solely within the discretion of the Military Judge, and that there must be shown to be a general atmosphere of prejudice against the accused so as to make it impossible for him to receive a fair and impartial trial in order for a motion for change of venue to be granted.
-However, this principle does not apply in this case in that the accused is entitled as a matter of right to have the involuntary change of venue effectuated by the Army negated.
-Convenience to the Army should not be considered ~~in~~ in a matter so important as this.
+However, this principle does not apply in this case in that the accused is entitled as a matter of right to have the involuntary change of venue requested.
+Convenience to the Army should not be considered in a matter so important as this.